-CPA Reciprocity is complicated in a way that it is different by state and that the rules keep changing.
+CPA Reciprocity is complicated in a way that each state has different rules, and the rules keep changing.
 Before we get into the details, let’s take a look at the history and the recent development to streamline the CPA reciprocity rules:

 As you may aware, the CPA license is granted by individual State Board of Accountancy in the US.
 Because of this legacy issue, CPAs often encounter difficulties when it comes to cross-border practice, i.e. providing public accounting service to their clients across jurisdictions.

-In order to cater the out-of-state CPAs and accounting firms, each state had its own rules, regulations and requirements to allow these professionals to provide services in that state, resulting in a patchwork system that was inefficient and difficult to understand.
+In order to cater the out-of-state CPAs and accounting firms, each state had its own rules, regulations and requirements to allow these professionals to provide services in that state.
+This created a patchwork system that was inefficient and difficult to understand.

 CPA Reciprocity: The Solution